-Table V. Sample Table for benchmarks and ratings for evaluation of Scholars for promotion from to .
+Table 6.2.
+Examples of benchmarks and ratings for evaluation of Clinical Faculty for promotion from Clinical Associate Professor to Clinical Professor.
 An individual need not achieve every benchmark in order to achieve a given rating, but the preponderance of evidence should support the rating assignment.